 where $ x \in (0,2\pi)$ and $v=(v_1,v_2)\in \mathbb R^2.$ Our space of physical states, that we denote by $\mathcal H,$ is defined as the direct sum of $\mathcal A$ and $L^2_0(0,2\pi).$ \beq \mathcal H:= \mathcal A \oplus L^2_0(0,2\pi). \ene We find it convenient to write $\mathcal H$ as the space of the column vector-valued functions, $

 $ where $u(x,v) \in \mathcal A$ and $F(x)\in L^2_0(0,2 \pi).$ The scalar product in $\mathcal H$ is given by,

-Note that by the identity \eqref{bd:eq:50} the norm of $\mathcal H$ is constant in time for the solutions to the Vlasov-Amp\`ere system.This is the underlyning reason why we will be able in later sections to formulate the Vlasov-Amp\`ere system as a Schr\"odinger equation in $\mathcal H$ with a selfadjoint realization of the Vlasov-Amp\`ere operator playing the role of the Hamiltonian.
-Moreover, the square of the norm of $\mathcal H$ is the constant energy of the solutions to the Vlasov-Amp\`ere system.
+Note that by the identity \eqref{bd:eq:50} the $\mathcal H$-norm of the solutions to the \textcolor{black}{magnetized} Vlasov-Amp\`ere system is constant in time.
+This is the underlying reason why we will be able in later sections to formulate the magnetized Vlasov-Amp\`ere system as a Schr\"odinger equation in $\mathcal H$ with a selfadjoint realization of the magnetized Vlasov-Amp\`ere operator playing the role of the Hamiltonian.
+Moreover, the square of the norm of $\mathcal H$ is the constant energy of the solutions to the magnetized Vlasov-Amp\`ere system.

 Let us denote by $H^{(1)}(0,2\pi)$ the standard Sobolev space \cite{af} of all functions in $L^2(0,2\pi)$ such that its derivative in the distribution sense is a function in $L^2(0,2\pi),$ with the scalar product,